lyhsieh/week-planner/README.md

 <img src="img/garden.png" width=30%>

 ## Contributions
 Pull requests are always welcome!
+(There are still some bugs and unimplemented parts.
+QQ)

 All code is licensed under the [MIT License](https://github.com/LeoTheBestCoder/weed-planter/blob/main/LICENSE).